-Summer isn't the only season that Martha’s Vineyard is spectacular, but it certainly is glorious when the sun is hot and the water is full of surfers, swimmers and paddle boarders.
-Winnetu Oceanside Resort in Edgartown has all the accoutrements to make a fun-filled trip—think kayaks and bike rentals—including overnight trips to Nantucket and clambakes.
+Summer isn't the only season that Martha’s Vineyard is spectacular, but it certainly is glorious when the sun is hot and the water is full of surfers, swimmers, and paddle boarders.
+Winnetu Oceanside Resort in Edgartown has all the accouterments to make a fun-filled trip—think kayaks and bike rentals—including overnight trips to Nantucket and clambakes.

 Mackinac Island, Michigan

-It’s hard to believe anywhere in America is undiscovered, but in large part the seasonal May to October Mackinac Island is.
-Victorian style extends to the ban on motorized vehicles that create a pleasant environment for couples to disconnect, hike, bike and relax, like from Mission Point, set on 18 lake-fronted acres with comprehensive spa and wellness facilities.
+It’s hard to believe anywhere in America is undiscovered, but in large part, the seasonal May to October Mackinac Island is.
+Victorian style extends to the ban on motorized vehicles that create a pleasant environment for couples to disconnect, hike, bike, and relax, like from Mission Point, set on 18 lake-fronted acres with a comprehensive spa and wellness facilities.